Georges Méliès

 Georges Méliès adaptation of Robinson Crusoe, the first film adaptation of the story.
 Filmed in black & white, Méliès would then paint the film by hand to colour it.
 Originally a 15 minute film, twelve and a half minutes of painted film have been found and have been restored.

-Le voyage à travers l'impossible Le voyage à travers l'impossible (1904) Character: Mabouloff
+Le Voyage à travers l'impossible Le Voyage à travers l'impossible (1904) Character: Mabouloff

 Using every known means of transportation, several savants from the Geographic Society undertake a journey through the Alps to the Sun which finishes under the sea.